Unregistered trademark

 Although not required by law to do so, an unregistered trademark owner can append the mark with the letters "TM" (visualized by the trademark symbol ™).
 A ™ serves as notice to the public the words or symbols are an unregistered trademark.
-In contrast, trademarks granted by the United States Patent and Trademark Office (USPTO) may have the ® symbol next to the trademark.
-U.S. Federal law prohibits an unregistered trademark owner gaining any benefit from using the ® with the trademark.
+In contrast, trademarks registered with government agencies may have a registered trademark symbol next to them, such as the ® symbol.